 I mean, that's the irony of it, right?

-He ends over a list.
+He hands over a list.

-Yeah, it's like the bullies being like, okay, well, like you can hit me, but just don't break my glasses because mom's gonna ground me.
+Yeah, it's like the bullies being like, okay, well, like, you can hit me, but just don't break my glasses because mom's gonna ground me.

-This showed us as completely weak on a national stage, and he even gave Putin a gift that made him look cool.
+And he even gave Putin a gift that made him look cool.

-He gave him aviator sunglasses, completely outmatched.
+He gave him aviator sunglasses.

 Oh, let's see.

-Uh that wasn't a big deal.
+That wasn't a big deal.

 Big deal to me.